 |Charcoal acts like a magnet for how it pulls toxins from deep within the pores.|

 For those times when I am wearing a lot of heavier makeup, I find a charcoal mask is exceptional for purging the pores of any traces of grime or impurities that my makeup remover may have left behind with how deeply it can clean.
 My complexion feels tingly clean once I finish with how the charcoal manages to pull out the toxins for the freshest skin possible.
+My DIY Deep Cleaning Charcoal Mask is easy and a great way to purify and restore the complexion.

 I never thought much about the type of water when experimenting with any homemade skin care recipes because usually I didn’t have much to save or kept it that long.
 However, the more that I thought about it, the more I decided it might be better to make a change.
 Now I have been using distilled water or boiled water as a precaution to limit any possible contamination just in case of any left over product.

-My DIY Charcoal Mask
+My DIY Deep Cleaning Charcoal Mask

 2 teaspoons of powdered activated charcoal